Child Care: a valuable tool for community growth

 Iowa Child Care Success, Solutions & Opportunities

-The ultimate goal of CCR&R is to support communities to access affordable, high-quality child care.
-CCR&R staff is willing to meet with employers, economic develpment boards and communities to discuss the needs of families and children that will impact the local workforce.
+CCR&R's ultimate goal is to support communities in accessing affordable, high-quality child care.
+CCR&R staff are willing to meet with employers, economic development boards, and communities to discuss the needs of families and children that will impact the local workforce.

 Request Supplies for Your Community »